September 10, 2021

 Our fall webinar season kicks off

-Earlier this year, John-Paul Boyd QC walked us through the major changes to the Divorce Act as they were taking effect.
+Earlier this year, John-Paul Boyd, KC walked us through the major changes to the Divorce Act as they were taking effect.
 Now, six months later, we’re hosting a free follow-up webinar where John-Paul will explain how the changes have played out in practice.
 What impact has it had on individuals involved in family breakups?
 How has parenting after divorce been affected?
 Get answers during this town hall style event, where you'll have an opportunity to ask your questions in advance or live.
 Find out more.